X-ray properties of high-richness CAMIRA clusters in the Hyper Suprime-Cam Subaru Strategic Program field: Analysis

 The XMM + RASS joint fitting gives a reasonable result for most of clusters; however, the background subtraction is not perfect at high energies, particularly for the three clusters, HSC~J021115-034319, HSC~J021427-062720, and HSC~J161039+540554.
 This is likely to be due to the residual soft proton flares, as indicated by the count-rate ratio between in-FOV and out-FOV \citep{DeLuca04}.
+The EPIC-MOS1 (MOS2) count-rate ratio (in-FOV)/(out-FOV) is 2.7 (2.2), 1.1 (1.2), 1.4 (1.4) for HSC~J021115-034319, HSC~J021427-062720, and HSC~J161039+540554, respectively.
 Thus, to check the background uncertainty, we subtract the local background extracted from an $r=(2-3)R_{500}$ annulus centered on the X-ray centroid and fit the APEC model to the observed spectra.
 Since the resultant parameters are consistent with those obtained from the XMM + RASS joint analysis within that statistics for 14 clusters, we quote the values obtained from the analysis by using the local background for the three clusters mentioned above (see Table~\ref{tbl:spec}).

+For 20 clusters with low counts, we convert the observed cluster counts to bolometric luminosity assuming the APEC model with temperature inferred by the $N-T$ relation \citep{Oguri18}.
+The background was estimated from an $r=(2-3)R_{500}$ annulus centered on the X-ray centroid.
+We checked the robustness of this method by applying the same procedure to 17 clusters with higher counts.
+In most of them, the luminosity agrees with the result of spectral analysis within the $1\sigma$ statistical errors, while several clusters have a larger uncertainty up to a factor of $\sim3$.
+Therefore, for 20 clusters, we take into account the upper limit on the luminosity when we fit the $L-T$ relation (section~\ref{subsec:lt}).